dcunited001/dcunited001.github.io/_posts/2017-02-28-international-trends-2020-the-smart-grid.md

 ### [Smart Grid Analytics and Surveillance](#smart-grid-analytics-and-surveillance)

 The smart grid enables centralized analysis of resource consumption and other IoT signals.
+Just like with the internet, the money is in mining the data produced by users.
 This enables amazing features such as fairly pricing electricity fed back into the grid.
 However, spectral analysis and pattern mining on these signals leads surveillance to apporach a state of completeness in its degree to map out individuals lives.

 Using spectral analysis techniques, you can process the power utilization patterns at the consumer's central connection to the